Travis Fisher: Regular season

+Playoffs

 Coaching career

 Fisher has been a college assistant coach for nearly a decade, ranging from quality control assistant to defensive backs coach.
 He began his coaching career at UCF under Scott Frost.

-Fisher was the defensive backs coach at Nebraska from 2018-2022 and at UCF from 2015-2017.
-Under Fisher's coaching, nine of his defensive backs from 2018-2022 have signed NFL contracts, including junior college transfer Mike Hughes, who became an All-American and first-round NFL pick in one season.
+Fisher was the defensive backs coach at Nebraska from 2018 to 2022 and at UCF from 2015 to 2017.
+Under Fisher's coaching, nine of his defensive backs from 2018 to 2022 have signed NFL contracts, including junior college transfer Mike Hughes, who became an All-American and first-round NFL pick in one season.

 In January 2023, Fisher was hired by the Syracuse Orange football team as defensive backs coach.